 1. if you choose to have steaks cut 2 inches thick, you will have less quantity of them if you chose to cut them 1 inch thick.

 2. you can't have a porterhouse steak and still get tenderloin steaks.
 You'll get about 3# of tenderloin from the "tail" end of the primal.

-That all being said, what I can ESTIMATE you'll get on a HALF animal based on exactly how I have them cut for retail is:
+That all being said, what I can ESTIMATE you'll get on a HALF animal based on exactly (an average hanging weight is about 800#) how I have them cut for retail is:

 80# Ground Beef